CAA Member Bios

 ERIC M. WILCOTS is a Professor of Astronomy and Associate Dean for Natural and Mathematical Sciences at the University of Wisconsin-Madison.
 He received his Ph.D. in Astronomy and Astrophysics in 1993 from University of Washington.
 He is an observer with broad expertise in the gas content and evolution of galaxies and galaxy groups and the impact of massive stars on the evolution of galaxies.
 This work includes understanding the distribution and kinematics of neutral hydrogen in and around galaxies, the impact of massive stars on their environment, and the role of active galactic nuclei in the evolution of galaxy groups and structure.
 He brings knowledge about radio, optical, and infrared astronomy.
 Professor Wilcots has served on the Users, Visitors, and Program Advisory Committees for the National Radio Astronomy Observatory.
 He was also a member of the Associated Universities, Inc. Committee on the Future of Radio Astronomy.
 He was a member of the Science Working Group for the International Square Kilometer Array project and is a member of the Board of the Southern African Large Telescope.
 He has also served on the board of the Wisconsin-Indiana-Yale-National (WIYN) Optical Astronomical Observatory consortium.
 Dr. Wilcots served as Chair of the Department of Astronomy at UW-Madison before becoming an Associate Dean in the College of Letters & Science.
 Dr. Wilcots is also a trustee of the Associated Universities Inc. He was a member of the NRC’s Astro2010 Panel on Galaxies Across Cosmic Time.

 A. THOMAS YOUNG (NAE) is retired executive vice president of Lockheed Martin.
-He is currently chair of the board of SAIC.
+He is former chair of the board of SAIC.
 Mr. Young previously was president and chief operating officer of Martin Marietta Corporation.
 Prior to joining industry, Mr. Young worked for 21 years at NASA.
 At NASA, he directed the Goddard Space Flight Center, was deputy director of the Ames Research Center, and directed the Planetary Program in the Office of Space Science at NASA Headquarters.
 Mr. Young received high acclaim for his technical leadership in organizing and directing national space and defense programs, especially the Viking program.
 He is currently a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and of the American Astronautical Society (AAS).
 Mr. Young previously served as the vice chair of the NRC’s Space Studies Board and has extensive NRC experience.
 Prior committee service includes membership on the Planetary Science Decadal Survey steering committee, the Astro2010 Decadal Survey Committee and subsequent Panel on Implementing Recommendations from New Worlds, New Horizons Decadal Survey, and the Committee on Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions.